davithambardzumyanest/browser-automation-api/STEALTH_MODE.md

 ## Overview

-The browser API is configured with advanced stealth techniques to bypass bot detection systems used by Google, Cloudflare, and other websites that block headless browsers.
+The browser API uses **puppeteer-extra** with the **puppeteer-extra-plugin-stealth** to bypass bot detection systems used by Google, Cloudflare, and other websites that block headless browsers.

 ## Why Stealth Mode?